Florian-Wilhelm/Raspberry-Pi/Project-2/README.md

 #### Software:

 "MoistureMeasurement-CSens-RSens-OLED.py", saved as "main.py" (no other code in this folder is used).
+Sensor type (capacitive or resistive) is detected automatically.

 #### Hardware: